 Any student who has written two non-sufficient funds checks or has had checks returned for other reasons will be permanently placed on a Non-Sufficient Funds Hold.
 Any student with this hold is prohibited from writing checks to any University department.

-All students are required to electronically sign a payment contract and select a payment option for each academic year they attend.
+All students are required to electronically sign a Student Financial Agreement and select a payment option for each academic year they attend.